grafana/grafana/docs/sources/alerting/manage-notifications/template-notifications/_index.md

   - alerting
   - notifications
   - templates
-title: Template notifications
+title: Customize notifications
 weight: 100
 ---

-# Template notifications
+# Customize notifications

-You customize your notifications with message templates.
-Message templates can be used to change the title, message, and format of the message in notifications.
-Message templates are not tied to specific contact point integrations, such as email and Slack.
-However, you can choose to create separate message templates for different integrations if you prefer.
-Your message templates should be general rather than written for a specific alert as contact points can receive all different kinds of alerts.
-You can find examples of this in [Create message templates]({{< relref "./create-message-templates" >}}).
+Customize your notifications using message templates, so you don't have to create notifications from scratch each time.
+You can use message templates to change the title, message, and format of the message in your notifications.

+Message templates are not tied to specific contact point integrations, such as email or Slack.
+However, you can choose to create separate message templates for different contact point integrations.

 You can use message templates to: